jbertrand89/matching_based_fsar/README.md

   </tbody>
 </table>

-### Run inference for a pretrained model on the saved episodes

-You need to
-* download the pretrained models for multiple seeds (the script does it simultaneously for 1 shot and 5 shots)
-* run the inference script either for 1 shot or 5 shots

-To illustrate the process, you can find below an example using the chamfer++ matching function:
+### Download pre-trained models
+To download the pre-trained models for a given matching function, you need to specify:

-#### Download the pretrained models
+* CHECKPOINT_DIR, where the models will be saved
+* MATCHING_NAME (between diag/mean/max/linear/otam/chamfer++/trx/visil)
+* DATASET (between ssv2/kinetics100/ucf101)

+and then run
 ```
-CHECKPOINT_DIR=<your_checkpoint_dir>
-MATCHING_NAME=chamfer++
-DATASET=ssv2
 cd ${CHECKPOINT_DIR}
 for SHOT in 1 5
 do